imdhemy/google-play-billing/.github/CONTRIBUTING.md

 Once you start to write code and created a feature branch submit a pull request with the following guidelines:

+- The `master` should contain the latest major release.
+- The next major release should base on the `master` branch.
-- Base your branch and the PR from the develop branch.
+- Base your branch and the PR from the `x.x` branch.
 - Add `[WIP]` tag to the pull request title.
 Example: `[WIP] Feature: Allow the dolphin to dance in the sky.` Use the pull request template and fill the `What` section for now.

 **Work is finish:**